Paddock Arcade: Today

 The arcade still functions as a shopping and business center in Watertown's downtown district.
 In recent years, structural and aesthetic improvements, coupled with new businesses are helping to guarantee the arcade's future.
-The arcade is the current (2013) home to Europe Cakes, Johnny D's Casual Dining, Paddock Club Tavern, Steve Weed Productions, The Village Peddler bicycle shop, Paddock Antiques, Satyana Yoga, Beauty Bar, Vito Gourmet, Bova Photography.
+The arcade is the current (2024) home to Planned Parenthood, Johnny D's Casual Dining, Paddock Club Tavern, O-HO Boba Tea, CaffeineHolic, Paddock Arts & Antiques, Laborer's Local 1822, Kellogg & Kellogg LLP, Yoga House, American Kang Duk Wan Karate Assoc., Inked Arches, The Speakeasy Hair Salon, Anbu Tattoo, Vito's Gourmet.
 In 2007, it was announced that the arcade would be host to Watertown's popular farmers' market for its extended fall season.